-Investigator says teen admitted shooting sheriff
+Investigator says teen admitted he shot Alabama sheriff

 Johnson is charged with capital murder in the sheriff’s death.

 Store security video showed the sheriff arriving at a gas station and attempting to disperse a noisy crowd that was blocking gas pumps, the investigator said.
+He said witnesses indicated Johnson first approached the sheriff in an “aggressive” manner.
 The sheriff was shot after approaching Johnson’s black Silverado truck, Loughridge testified.

-“You see the sheriff fall to the ground,”he testified.
+“You see the sheriff fall to the ground,” he testified.

 The sheriff was shot once in face, with the bullet entering between his lip and chin, the investigator said.